The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-Figure 1 illustrates the concept of transverse reactivity.
-Panel A shows how the transverse reactivity affects the transient dynamics towards synchronization when synchronization is asymptotically stable.
+{The transverse reactivity {$r$} measures the instantaneous rate of growth {($r>0$)} or decay {($r<0$)} of the norm of the state vector of desynchronizing perturbations, and can be thought of as an `instantaneous' finite-time Lyapunov exponent \cite{pikovsky2016lyapunov}.
+This relation to finite-time Lyapunov exponents is explained in detail in Supplementary Note 2.} {A point $x_s$ on the synchronous solution $s(t)$ is said to be reactive (non-reactive) if $r(x_s) > 0$ ($r(x_s) < 0$).} Figure \ref{fig:main} illustrates the concept of transverse reactivity.
+Panel \textbf{a} shows how the transverse reactivity affects the transient dynamics towards synchronization when synchronization is asymptotically stable.
 For a given system and set of initial conditions, a non-reactive coupling results in a direct convergence to the synchronous state, while a reactive coupling results in an initial increase in the separation between trajectories before an eventual settling down to the synchronous state in the long term.
-Panel B presents two unweighted network topologies, one of which is more ‘reactive’ than the other.
-We consider a network of Lorenz oscillators and color the attractor lavender (green) to indicate points for which the synchronous dynamics are reactive (non-reactive).
+Panel \textbf{b} presents two unweighted network topologies, one of which is more ‘reactive’ than the other.
+We consider a network of $y$-coupled Lorenz oscillators {(see Methods \ref{sec:exmethods} and Supplementary Note 3)} and color the attractor lavender (green) to indicate points for which the synchronous dynamics are reactive (non-reactive).
 It is noteworthy that the reactive part of the attractor is larger for the more reactive network than it is for the less reactive one.
-We compare the time evolutions of the two networks starting from the same initial condition, which has different reactivities for the different network topologies.
-We plot the distance from the synchronous state $\| \delta \bar{\bX}(t) \|$ as a function of time.
+We compare the time evolutions of {the system defined on} the two networks starting from the same initial condition, which has different reactivities for the different network topologies.
+We plot the distance from the synchronous state $\| \delta \bar{\bX}(t) \|$ {(see Methods \ref{App:Isolating} and Supplementary Note 3)} as a function of time.
 Although both networks eventually achieve synchronization, we see large peaks in the transient time evolution in the case of the more reactive network, while these are not seen in the case of the less-reactive topology. {Supplementary Note 3 provides further illustrations of the effects of reactivity on synchronization dynamics by showing how either the choice of the initial conditions or of the network topology affects the occurrence of initial surges in the norm of the motion transverse to the synchronization manifold.}

-We now provide a precise definition of the transverse reactivity of a point on the attractor.
+We now provide {as a novel contribution of this paper} a precise definition of the transverse reactivity of a point on the attractor.
 The transverse reactivity of the perturbations about $\bx_s$ on the synchronous solution is given by